GiaHuyTang/my-portfolio/README.md

 ```
 Make sure you have Node.js and npm installed.

-## 🧪 Tools You Can Use
-This site works great on:

-Vite (for fast dev build)

-Vercel or Netlify for deployment

-GitHub Pages (requires static build configuration)

 ## 🙋‍♂️ About Me
 Hi, I’m Gia Huy Tang, a software and website development student at Saskatchewan Polytechnic.
 I love building magical websites, taming bugs, and collecting rare UI pixels like treasure chests.